 Federal Drug Trafficking and Conspiracy Lawyer

-John T. Floyd is an experienced federal criminal defense lawyer with over twenty years experience representing individuals who have been investigated or charged in high-level federal drug conspiracy cases.
-Mr. Floyd is a criminal law expert, Board Certified in Criminal Law by the Texas Board of Legal Specialization and recognized by Thomson Reuters in its prominent list of Super Lawyers.
+John T. Floyd is an experienced federal criminal defense lawyer with over twenty years of experience representing individuals who have been investigated or charged in high-level federal drug conspiracy cases.
+Mr. Floyd is a criminal law expert, Board Certified in Criminal Law by the Texas Board of Legal Specialization and recognized by Thomson Reuters in its prominent Super Lawyers list.
 John T. Floyd has published hundreds of articles about federal criminal law, including federal drug laws and sentencing.

-John Floyd has successfully represented high-level drug cartel members, celebrities and other prominent individuals alleged to be involved drug conspiracies and money laundering allegations related to drug trafficking.
+John Floyd has successfully represented high-level drug cartel members, celebrities, and other prominent individuals alleged to be involved in drug conspiracies and money laundering allegations related to drug trafficking.

 Do Not Talk to the Feds

 If you are under investigation by federal agents in regard to a drug conspiracy, it is urgent that you contact an experienced federal criminal defense lawyer immediately.
 Do not speak to law enforcement agents regardless of their threats, promises of leniency, or other interview techniques designed to get you to talk.